top of page

 Key Corporate Tax Considerations

-• Passive investment income rules
+• Passive investment income (AAII) rules and how they affect taxation

-• Refundable Dividend Tax on Hand (RDTOH)
+• Refundable Dividend Tax on Hand (RDTOH) and dividend refund mechanics

-• Small Business Deduction erosion
+• Small Business Deduction (SBD) erosion once passive income exceeds thresholds

-• Personal tax rates
+• Personal income tax rates

-• CPP contributions
+• CPP contributions and future CPP benefits

 • RRSP contribution room